Becoming Immutable: How Ethereum is Made

-These control for transaction-specific characteristics and capture the average likelihood that a transaction executes successfully across all blocks in which it appears.
-The coefficients on the other variables then measure how execution probability varies depending on block timing, builder identity, transaction ordering, and the presence of searcher bots.
+These fixed effects absorb transaction-specific characteristics and capture the average probability that a given transaction executes successfully across the blocks in which it appears.
+The coefficients on the remaining variables therefore measure how successful execution varies with block timing, builder identity, transaction ordering, and the presence of the two bots.
+We cluster the standard errors at the block level.\footnote{Our unit of observation is the transaction–block pair, and the main regressors vary at the block level.
+We therefore cluster standard errors at the block level, allowing for arbitrary dependence across transactions within the same candidate block.
+Because candidate blocks are nested within auction cycles and the number of auction cycles in our sample is limited, clustering also at the auction-cycle level produces near-singular covariance estimates and substantially reduces the effective number of independent clusters.}